 When do you dream lucid?

-Lucid dreaming occurs during the rapid eye movement (REM) stage of sleep.
+According to a typical sleep architecture lucid dreaming occurs during the rapid eye movement (REM) stage of sleep.
 REM sleep is when most dreams occur.
 During REM sleep, your brain is active and you can have vivid dreams.
 You may be able to control the narrative of your dream and influence what happens in the dream.